 If you are going to be out and around Lake Stevens in spring 2012, I highly suggest you catch a local high school game.
 You could see a future major league ball player out there.

-Topics: Dylan LaVelle
+Tags: Dylan LaVelle